Introducing the Cross-Chain Interoperability Protocol (CCIP) for Decentralized Inter-Chain Messaging and Token Movements

 Chainlink OCR 1.0 is a secure and efficient off-chain computation protocol for data aggregation that has operated at scale for an extended period of time without fail, successfully lowering on-chain gas costs of oracle reports by up to 90%.
 OCR 2.0 will expand upon this success by enabling even more efficient and expressive off-chain computations that give rise to advanced cross-chain capabilities.
 CCIP will leverage OCR 2.0 within its protocol stack to scale the number of nodes that sign committee-based reports into the hundreds, leading to increased security of locked funds while maintaining a high degree of cost-efficiency for users.
 Combining the world’s largest pool of secure node operators with upgraded off-chain computation capabilities, CCIP will achieve both a high degree of tamper resistance and performance.

-Security and fraud prevention are foundational elements for cross-chain services aiming to directly secure high-value contracts.
-To that end, CCIP will include a newly invented risk management system never before seen in the blockchain industry called the Anti-Fraud Network.
-The Anti-Fraud Network will consist of decentralized oracle networks with the sole purpose of monitoring CCIP services for malicious activity that could lead to financial loss.
-Importantly, the Anti-Fraud Network will contain fully independent committees of nodes compared to the node committees they are responsible for monitoring on CCIP, completely separating anti-fraud detection and cross-chain services.
+Security is a foundational element for cross-chain services aiming to directly secure high-value contracts.
+To that end, CCIP is secured by a newly-invented risk management system never before seen in the blockchain industry called the Active Risk Management (ARM) Network.
+The ARM Network will consist of decentralized oracle networks with the sole purpose of monitoring CCIP services for malicious activity that could lead to financial loss.
+Importantly, the ARM Network will contain fully independent committees of nodes compared to the node committees they are responsible for monitoring on CCIP, completely separating anomaly detection and cross-chain services.

-The Anti-Fraud Network acts as a verification layer and will periodically submit heartbeat checks when the system is operating as normal.
-If the Anti-Fraud Network’s heartbeat messages stop or its nodes notice any nefarious activity, an emergency shutdown is automatically triggered to stop a particular cross-chain service.
+The ARM Network acts as a verification layer and will periodically submit heartbeat checks when the system is operating as normal.
+If the ARM Network’s heartbeat messages stop or its nodes notice any nefarious activity, an emergency shutdown is automatically triggered to stop a particular cross-chain service.
 The pause allows user funds to be protected against a potential black swan event affecting the service.
-While the Anti-Fraud Network will initially consist of high-quality Chainlink nodes independent of the CCIP services they protect, dApps securing a large amount of value through a CCIP service can join the Anti-Fraud Network to provide their users with greater guarantees that any fraudulent activity will be caught and mitigated.
+While the ARM Network will initially consist of high-quality Chainlink nodes independent of the CCIP services they protect, dApps securing a large amount of value through a CCIP service can join the ARM Network to provide their users with greater guarantees that any anomalous activity will be caught and mitigated.

-The Anti-Fraud Network is a decentralized implementation of risk management and anti-fraud detection commonly used when securing high-value contracts.
-The Anti-Fraud Network revolutionizes how risk is managed in cross-chain infrastructure by establishing a checks and balances system that separates responsibilities and minimizes the control any single group has over the operation of CCIP services.
+The ARM Network is a decentralized implementation of risk management commonly used when securing high-value contracts.
+The ARM Network revolutionizes how risk is managed in cross-chain infrastructure by establishing a checks and balances system that separates responsibilities and minimizes the control any single group has over the operation of CCIP services.
 Importantly, the network can also scale and evolve into the future through additions like AI for enhanced detection techniques.

 Large Ecosystem Support Across Blockchains